Rangi42/polishedcrystal/FAQ.md

 * [Move attributes](data/moves/moves.asm)
 * [Wild Pokémon](data/wild/)
 * [Hidden Grottoes](data/events/hidden_grottoes/grottoes.asm)

-### Why is shiny Gyarados gold?
-Is the red Gyarados shiny?

-I like the anime explanation that red Gyarados was forced to rapidly evolve from a Magikarp and kept its previous red coloration.
-So here, red Gyarados is a variant form, with its own color and different sprite.
-It's shiny locked, meaning it can't be shiny.
-Shiny Gyarados are gold, like shiny Magikarp.

-### My Pokémon is a different color, is it shiny?

-There's usually only a 1 in 4,096 chance to encounter a shiny Pokémon (which can be raised with the Shiny Charm or using the Masuda method), and they'll be marked with a star next to their name.
-You're probably noticing the effect of the **IVs vary colors** option (see below).

 ### What are the options at the start of a new game?